How do credit card points work?

 Sniip uses a two-legged transaction to pay your bill, where you earn full points on the first leg of the transaction.
 Sniip then pays your final biller on your behalf.

-Sniip charges a 1.5% processing fee for all credit card transactions, these transactions are eligible for their full points earn using Sniip.
+Sniip charges a 1.5% processing fee for credit card transactions using a Visa or Mastercard, these transactions are eligible for their full points earn using Sniip.
+Personal American Express payments (excluding to the ATO and superannuation) receive a 1.29% processing fee.

 How to pay with Sniip

 Sniip is a mobile app that allows you to pay any* bill with a BPAY Biller Code and Reference Number.
-It’s free to download from the app store, and the only fee you will pay is the 1.5% processing fee for credit cards.
+It’s free to download from the app store, and the only fee you will pay is the 1.5% processing fee for Visa and Mastercard credit cards, and 1.29% for personal American Express credit cards (excluding ATO and superannuation payments).

 To pay a BPAY bill with Sniip, make the following steps: